indrekots/indrekots.github.io/_posts/articles/2017-12-24-improvements-to-optional-in-java-9.md

 ## Stream from optional

-`Optional::stream` allows you to transform an `Optional` to a `Stream`.
+[`Optional::stream`](https://docs.oracle.com/javase/9/docs/api/java/util/Optional.html#stream-- "Optional javadoc for Java 9") allows you to transform an `Optional` to a `Stream`.
 If a value is present, the returned `Stream` will contain that value.
 Otherwise an empty `Stream` is returned.
 You might be thinking how can that be useful?
 We use Streams to manipulate collections of data.
-How can an a stream that contains at most one element be useful?
+How can a `Stream` that contains at most one element be useful?

-In a stream processing pipeline we can transform optionals into streams and `flatmap` them into a single stream containing only the values that are present.
+In a `Stream` processing pipeline we can transform `Optional`s into `Stream`s and `flatmap` them into a single `Stream` containing only the values that are present.
 Let's look at the following example.

 {% highlight java %}